-- the child's wishes (please note: It is against the law for you to try to get a written or recorded statement from the child about where he or she wants to live) - the child's interaction with parents, siblings and others who significantly affect the child - the child's adjustment to home, school and community - the mental and physical health of all concerned - which parent will promote court-ordered time between the child and the other parent - whether a parent has made court-ordered support payments - whether a parent has been convicted or pled guilty to abuse, neglect or domestic violence - whether a parent has purposely denied the other parent court-ordered time with the child - whether a parent has moved or plans to move from the state - whether a parent has been convicted of a crime that resulted in harm to another family member - when seeking shared parenting, how close the parents live to each other - when seeking shared parenting, the ability of the parents to cooperate and make joint decisions - when seeking shared parenting any history of domestic violence, child abuse or parental kidnapping by either parent

-The court may also consider other factors, including whether one parent has been the child's primary caregiver, taking care of most of the child-raising responsibilities such as feeding, toilet training, and disciplining, teaching, watching over, and playing with the child.
+- the parents' wishes - the child's wishes (please note: It is against the law for you to try to get a written or recorded statement from the child about where he or she wants to live) - the child's interaction with parents, siblings and others who significantly affect the child - the child's adjustment to home, school and community - · the mental and physical health of all concerned - · which parent will promote court-ordered time between the child and the other parent - whether a parent has made court-ordered support payments - whether a parent has been convicted or pled guilty to abuse, neglect or domestic violence - whether a parent has purposely denied the other parent court-ordered time with the child - whether a parent has moved or plans to move from the state - whether a parent has been convicted of a crime that resulted in harm to another family member - when seeking shared parenting, how close the parents live to each other - when seeking shared parenting, the ability of the parents to cooperate and make joint decisions - when seeking shared parenting any history of domestic violence, child abuse or parental kidnapping by either parent care of most of the child-raising responsibilities such as feeding, toilet training, and disciplining, teaching, watching over, and playing with the child.
 A parent's "immoral" or bad conduct is relevant only if it directly harmed the child.
 Be prepared for the other parent to bring up any negative things in your past, and be prepared to answer those.
 For example, alcohol or drug problems are relevant to the court when deciding custody matters.
 If you have a history of substance abuse, it is important that you present evidence to the court that you have been or are receiving treatment for substance abuse.
 Testimony from your treatment providers may be helpful.